authelia/authelia/docs/deployment/supported-proxies/index.md

 * With `X-Original-URL` header containing the complete URL of the initial request.
 * With a combination of `X-Forwarded-Proto`, `X-Forwarded-Host` and `X-Forwarded-URI` headers.

-In the case of Traefik, those headers are automatically provided and therefore don't appear in the configuration examples.
+In the case of Traefik, these headers are automatically provided and therefore don't appear in the configuration examples.

 ## Redirection to the login portal